 Current and recent projects

-The Maritime Museum Foundaion, with generous support from Foundation North, has enabled approximately 1,200 Māori, Pacific, and South Auckland students and 400 of their whanau to participate in the Maritime Museum’s new Aramoana Ocean Roads Waka Programme.
+The Maritime Museum Foundaion, with generous support from Foundation North, is enabling approximately 1,200 Māori, Pacific, and South Auckland students and 400 of their whanau to participate in the Maritime Museum’s new Aramoana Ocean Roads Waka Programme.

 Tuia Encounters 250 – Tākiri: An Unfurling

-The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, is assisting the Maritime Museum with its forthcoming Tuia Encounters 250 project, Tākiri: An Unfurling.
+The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, has assisted the Maritime Museum with its Tuia Encounters 250 project, Tākiri: An Unfurling.

-With support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) have been commissioned to each create an artwork for the Tākiri exhibition.
-When the exhibition closes, the commissioned pieces will be acquisitioned into the Maritime Museum’s permanent collection.
+Through support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) were commissioned to each create an artwork for the Tākiri exhibition.
+When the exhibition closes in June 2020, the commissioned pieces will be acquisitioned into the Maritime Museum’s permanent collection.

 Transportation of students to Maritime Museum

-The Maritime Museum Foundation, with generous support from Four Winds Foundation, has enabled approximately 5,200 students to visit the Maritime Museum to participate in its education programme, at a fraction of the normal cost.
+The Maritime Museum Foundation, with generous support from Four Winds Foundation, is enabling approximately 5,200 students to visit the Maritime Museum to participate in its education programme, at a fraction of the normal cost.

 The Auckland Harbour Board microfilm collection